SoulShadow8326/SoulSearch/README.md

 # SoulSearch

-A high-performance search engine built from scratch in pure Go.
-Features web crawling, custom indexing, PageRank algorithm, and a modern web interface.
+SoulSearch is a semantic web search engine written in pure Go.
+It performs polite, concurrent crawling of the web, builds an inverted index, computes PageRank periodically, and exposes HTTP endpoints for semantic search.

 ## Features